 There are three basic types of back braces:

 Soft back braces are made of materials like cotton, elastic, canvas, and rubber.
 They support your muscles and allow some mobility while preventing excessive movement.

 Rigid back braces use hard plastic or metal bars to significantly restrict your movement, prevent further injury, and provide optimal stability.

 This type of back brace takes the pressure off weak or injured spinal structures, including your discs, nerves, joints, and muscles.

 Semi-rigid back braces contain both soft and rigid materials.
 For example, a flexible lumbar belt may have a few molded plastic inserts for extra support.

 Beyond the different materials, several sizes of back braces are available.
 Some cover your entire back, while others only support the lumbar region, for example.
-Dr. Crooks chooses the one that works best for your back problem.
+Our providers choose the one that works best for your back problem.

 Most people can remove their back brace to shower and examine their skin.
 It’s important to watch for reddened or irritated skin under the brace.
 Skin problems are a sign the brace doesn’t fit properly.

 Wearing a snug-fitting shirt under the brace and keeping your skin clean goes a long way toward preventing skin problems.
 You should also avoid using lotions or powders under your brace.

 To get custom-fitted for a back brace, call Pinnacle Pain and Spine or book an appointment online today.